Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 This is a template for teacher cover letters with a bit of experience.
 If you’re writing a new teacher cover letter, follow our entry-level example at the beginning.

-Expert Hint: Try to show you’re proactive as a teacher candidate and more than just the skills they ask for.
+Expert Hint: Try to show you’re proactive as a teacher candidate.
 Have you learned novel teaching methods or frameworks (e.g., OECD Learning Framework 2030)?
 Mention it in your cover letter for a teaching position to surely impress them.

 4. Highlight Relevant Educational Strengths & Teaching Skills

-Look at the teacher job description to locate particular skills and abilities they require.
-Explain to them how you meet and exceed their expectations.
+Look at the job advertisement to locate particular skills and abilities they require.
+Explain to the hiring manager how you meet and exceed their expectations.
 Highlight an example or two of a past teaching accomplishment or how you faced a particular challenge.

 In the job ad, you stated you’re searching for a [Teaching Position] adept at [Particular Teaching Skill Mentioned in the Job Ad].
 At my last position at [Former School’s Name], I successfully [A Few Responsibilities and Teaching Duties, Using Numbers to Quantify, Whenever Possible].
 I know I can bring similar results over to [School’s Name].

-Expert Hint: Teacher turnover is high throughout the United States, with an average of 4.6% of teachers turning over during the school year alone.
+Expert Hint: Teacher turnover is high throughout the United States.
 If you show the hiring principal or faculty member you’re in it for the long haul, you’ll put yourself far ahead of the other applicants.

 5. Explain Why You Want to Teach at This School

-If you’re unsure, feel free to use this sample teacher cover letter template:
+If you’re unsure, feel free to use this teacher cover letter template:

 I especially admire [School’s Name] for [Something You Hold in High Regard].
-The school’s culture and value statement mirror my own beliefs and values entirely.
+The school’s culture and value statement entirely mirrors my beliefs and values.
 Obtaining the teaching position at your school would be the ideal chance for me to progress as an educator and further develop my teaching skills, all while providing a pleasant, inclusive, and effective learning environment at [School’s Name].

 6. Close It Out Using a Clear Call to Action and a Fitting Sign-Off

 When ending a cover letter, ask for a meeting in person or a call.
-Emphasize your proposal, and request a meeting to further discuss how you can bring value to their teaching faculty.
+Emphasize your proposal, and request an appointment to discuss further how you can bring value to their teaching faculty.

 Here is a sample teacher cover letter ending to use as a guide:

-Sample Cover Letter for Teaching Jobs: Call to Action & Formal Closing
+Teacher Cover Letter Template: Call to Action & Formal Closing

 Could we schedule a phone call or a face-to-face to discuss how my teaching skills can help [Name of School] succeed and meet its goals in the coming school year?